cisco/mindmeld/docs/source/userguide/entity_resolver.rst

 Entity Resolver
 ===============

 The MindMeld Entity Resolver takes the entities recognized by the Entity Recognizer and transforms them into canonical forms that can be looked up in a Knowledge Base.
 For instance, the extracted entity "lemon bread" may get resolved to "Iced Lemon Pound Cake" and "SF" may get resolved to "San Francisco".
 In NLP literature, Entity Resolution or `Entity Linking <https://en.wikipedia.org/wiki/Entity_linking>`_ is the problem of identifying all terms that refer to the same real world entity.
-In Workbench, these real world entities are identified by either a unique id or a canonical name in both the Entity Mapping and the Knowledge Base.
+In Workbench, these real world entities are identified by a unique ID or a canonical name in the Entity Mapping and the Knowledge Base.

 For many entity types, an entity's canonical form corresponds with a document in the knowledge base.
-When this is the case, the goal of the Entity Resolver is to resolve to the specific document id so that as the developer, you can directly use that id to perform relevant actions.
-For example, consider the *dish* entity type for the food ordering use case.
+When this is the case, the goal of the Entity Resolver is to resolve to the specific document ID so that as the developer, you can directly use that ID to perform relevant actions.
+For example, consider the ``dish`` entity type for the food ordering use case.
 The entity "stir-fried Thai noodles" would be resolved to {cname: "Pad Thai", id: 123}.
-Then the developer can use the dish id 123 to query the Knowledge Base, display results, or make an API call to place an order.
+Then the developer can use the dish ID 123 to query the Knowledge Base, display results, or make an API call to place an order.

 It is important to note that there are multiple restaurants which serve a dish called "Pad Thai".
-Each one of these "Pad Thai" dishes have a different id in the Knowledge Base.
+Each one of these "Pad Thai" dishes have a different ID in the Knowledge Base.
 When canonical names are the same but ids are different, the Entity Resolver can rank one item above the other based on:

 1. **Synonym lists.** Entities with the same canonical name may have different properties (e.g. "House Salad" may be a "spinach salad" at one restaurant but a "tropical fruit salad" at another restaurant).
 These differences can be captured in the synonym list of each entry which is used by the Entity Resolver to select the appropriate result.